shivansh1010/config/linux/readme.md

 # Fresh Dual Boot (Take backup)
-### Prepare for larger efi partition
+- create a bootable usb with ubuntu and windows both (ventoy recommended)

-- create a bootable usb with ubuntu and windows both
+### Prepare for larger efi partition (optional)
 - boot to ubuntu
 - open `disks` in ubuntu and remove all partitions
 - create a data partition of `968884224 Bytes` (924 MB)